-To view the appropriate rights for this task, see Appendix B, "Entry Rights Needed to Perform Tasks," on page 83.

-- 3 From the Roles and Tasks menu, click eDirectory Administration > Modify Object.

-- 4 Browse to and click on the User object you want to modify.

-- 5 Click OK.
+To view the appropriate rights for this task, see Appendix B, "Entry Rights Needed to Perform Tasks," on page 87. - 3 From the Roles and Tasks menu, click Novell Certificate Access > User Certificates. - 4 Browse for and select a User object whose certificate you want to validate. - 5 Select the user certificate you want to revoke. - 6 Click Revoke. - This starts the Revoke Certificate wizard.
+Follow the prompts to revoke the certificate. - 7 Click Finish.

-- 6 Click Certificates.

-- 7 Select a certificate you want to revoke.

-- 8 Click Revoke.

-This starts the Revoke Certificate wizard.
-Follow the prompts to revoke the certificate.